apache/spark-website/README.md

 You probably don't need to install that unless you want to regenerate the Pygments CSS file.
 It requires Python, and can be installed by running `sudo easy_install Pygments`.

-## Merge PR

-To merge pull request, use the `merge_pr.py` script which also squashes the commits.